karl-zylinski/odin-c-bindgen/README.md

 	// "Some_Type"
 ]

+// additional include path to send into clang.
+While generating the bindings
+// clang will look into this path in search for included headers. clang_include_path = ""

 // Writes the clang JSON ast dump for debug inspection (in output folder) debug_dump_json_ast = false
 ```